RickKotlarz/PromptVault/README.md

 ### Pareto Principle

-- **Description:** Leverages the Pareto Principle to explain any topic by distiling and focusing on the 20% of key insights that provide 80% of the understanding or results.
+- **Description:** Leverages the Pareto Principle to explain any topic by distilling and focusing on the 20% of key insights that provide 80% of the understanding or results.
-- **Instructions:** Replace {Topic to distil} (at the end) with the subject you want distiled using the Pareto Principle.
+- **Instructions:** Replace {Topic to distil} (at the end) with the subject you want distilled using the Pareto Principle.
 ```
 Act as an expert teacher on **$TopicVariable**.
 Apply the Pareto Principle by sharing the *most essential 20% of knowledge that delivers 80% of the understanding of this subject*.